 - Increased body size, mass, condition and experience are associated with increasing male age; therefore longevity underlies both the maintenance of the musth strategy and the overall reproductive success of males.

-- Longevity is the key to understanding elephant male reproductive strategies; males only begin to reproduce regularly by the age of 40, an age by which 75% of males have died.
+- Longevity is the key to understanding elephant male reproductive strategies; males only begin to reproduce regularly by the age of 40, an age by which 75 per cent of males have died.
 Older males in musth father three quarters of all calves.

 - Elephants as individuals and as groups appear to comprehend the better judgement of older females; calves of young mothers spend significant time in the close company of their grandmothers, family members run to the oldest individual in times of real danger, and groups led by young matriarchs seek out families with older leaders with whom to associate.

 - Advancing age among females is associated with increased social and ecological knowledge and discriminatory abilities.
 Consequently, the age and experience of a matriarch affects the survival and success of her entire family.